 The plan was prepared in compliance with the requirements of the 1990 Washington Growth Management Act and the 1992 Island County Countywide Planning Policies.
 The plan is intended to guide the future growth, character and development of Coupeville for the next ten to twenty years and was last updated in 1999.
-The comprehensive plan is currently going through a ten-year update, which began in 2003.
+The comprehensive plan was last updated in 2003.
 Changes to the comprehensive plan include updated demographic profiles, economic information, and land use information.
 The town's designated Urban Growth Area coincides with the current town limits.
 As of 2000, it had a population of 1,723 people and an area a little more than one square mile.